denevell/Natch/README.md

 ### Current
 * ~~threads: Add max num of posts to thread object~~
 * posts: Order of posts if one deleted
+* Test for editing a post and thread separately
 * Test performance with multiple connections
 * Re-enable db locking